alexa-games/skill-flow-builder/docs/set-up-skill-flow-builder-as-a-developer/cli-reference.md

 This command uploads the contents of your locale specific resources to S3 for public usage via your skill.
 Only content within the "public" folder is uploaded to S3.
-The list of folders to upload is in the `abcConfig.json` file under the property "public-resource-folders".
-The S3-bucket used is specified in the same config file with the property "s3-bucket-name".
+The list of folders to upload is in the `abcConfig.json` file under the property `"public-resource-folders"`.
+The S3-bucket used is specified in the same config file with the property `"s3-bucket-name"`.

 The following example shoes how to run the command.